-- 131. This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
-As per the Gambling Commission's guidance to licensing authorities, this authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder. - 132.
+- 148. This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
+As per the Gambling Commission's guidance to licensing authorities, this authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder. - 149.
 In pursuit of these objectives, when determining applications for premises licences, this authority will have regard to the location of the premises.
-The authority will give special consideration in relation to the proximity of premises to - Local schools, youth clubs, shops, parks, leisure and recreational establishments and any other similar premises directed at, or primarily used by children or families; - Places where vulnerable people are housed or treated, including clinics, recovery centres, outpatients clinics and homes; - Residential areas where there is a high concentration of children and voung people or vulnerable people: - Areas where there is a high level of organised crime; - Places of worship, community facilities or public buildings; and - Areas where there is considered to be an over concentration of similar existing licensed operation - 133.
-This list is not exhaustive. - 134.
-It should be noted, however, that this policy does not preclude any application being made and each application will be decided upon its own merits, with the onus being on the applicant showing how potential concerns can be overcome. - 135.
+The authority will give special consideration in relation to the proximity of premises to - Local schools, youth clubs, shops, parks, leisure and recreational establishments and any other similar premises directed at, or primarily used by children or families; - Places where vulnerable people are housed or treated, including clinics, recovery centres, outpatients clinics and homes; - Residential areas where there is a high concentration of children and young people or vulnerable people; - Areas where there is a high level of organised crime; - Places of worship, community facilities or public buildings which have a high usage by children - 150.
+This list is not exhaustive. - 151.
+It should be noted, however, that this policy does not preclude any application being made and each application will be decided upon its own merits, with the onus being on the applicant showing how potential concerns can be overcome. - 152.
 Although this authority recognises that nuisance is not one of the three stated licensing objectives and that the guidance to the Act states that disorder is intended to mean activity that is more serious and disruptive than nuisance, this authority will receive information from the Council's environmental protection team on nuisance issues as being relevant to matters of location of premises.